AKS-Labs/SandeshVahak/README.md

 ---

-## 🌟 **What is Suchak?**
+## 🌟 **What is SandeshVahak?**

-**Never miss a message again!** Suchak is a clever SMS sync app that bridges your secondary and primary devices using Telegram as a secure relay, ensuring you stay connected no matter which device you're using.
+**Never miss a message again!** SandeshVahak is a clever SMS sync app that bridges your secondary and primary devices using Telegram as a secure relay, ensuring you stay connected no matter which device you're using.

 ### 💡 **How It Works**
 1. **🤖 Create a Telegram Bot** (2 minutes of magic ✨)
-2. **📱 Connect Suchak** to your bot (one-time setup)
+2. **📱 Connect SandeshVahak** to your bot (one-time setup)
 3. **☁️ Enjoy Seamless SMS Sync** - Your messages flow between devices like clockwork! ⏰

 ---